craigfay/changelog/README.md

 * You can run one-off commands from docker-compose.yml files with `docker-compose run <service> <command>`
 * Services defined in `docker-compose.yml` can use a `working_dir` attribute.
 This eliminates my need to use `Dockerfile` in conjunction with `docker-compose.yml` in several cases.
 * In JS, you can use `Object.create()` to make an object with a null prototype.
 This means that it won't have any properties of default objects, making it a candidate for a [cache-like object](https://www.bennadel.com/blog/2797-creating-objects-with-a-null-prototype-in-node-js.htm).
+* In ES6, you can [extend functions with classes](https://stackoverflow.com/questions/36871299/how-to-extend-function-with-es6-classes), and have a function as the result of a constructor.